AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo.md

 In additional I would say that I use public transport and I can't drive a car.
 Publick transport is chipper and by my opinion more comfortable in the big city.
 But if I lived in the countryside a personal car would be absolutely necessary.

 To make long story short, I believe that we have to fight for environment and reduce contaminations.
 And this applies not only to private cars but all sources of pollution.
 We are responsible for the world.

+10. A university degree is essential?
+Some people believe that a university degree is the one good way to find a job, other people think that you don't have to get a degree if you possess necessary skills to fulfill the issue at the job.
+Where is the truth?
+I believe that both of the groups of  I am gonna tell you my own point of view based on my own way of education.